cse110-fa22-group29/cse110-fa22-group29/admin/meetings/102322-decision.md

 ## Decisions Made
 - Maybe for the food reviewer app.
 Presenting possible writeup to Gagan
 - Maybe for the resume builder.
 Presenting possible writeup to Gagan
-- Maybe for the social media aux.
+- Maybe for Social Media Local Archive.
 Presenting possible writeup to Gagan
 - No to the copy/paste app (not local first)

 ## End Time